 If one of these ACTs fails, the character may well lose control of their flight.
 When this occurs, the character (or the vehicle they're piloting) will careen off in a random direction, which may include 'up' or 'down'.
 Recovering control of one's direction at this point requires the success of the ACT previously failed.
 The flier may attempt this ACT each turn until they regain control or crash into something.

 When flying close to the ground or low in a city, the area might be full of what is called clutter.
 It may be people, houses, trees, or anything else, but all moving characters risk striking clutter if they don't slow down when it is in the area.
-Flying characters can only move safely at equivalent ground speed velocities, in order to avoid ramming themselves or their vehicles through the clutter before them.
+Flying characters can only move safely at equivalent ground speed velocities, lest they ram themselves or their vehicles through the clutter before them.

 Naturally, safety may be disregarded in such conditions.
 As is the case with most other difficult control situations, this requires a successful blue Coordination or Handling ACT; passing this means the flier pulled off a dazzling acrobatic maneuver to avoid all the stuff in their path.
 Failing this ACT means the flier will crash into something in his or her way - possibly wrapping themselves or their ride all around it.